The Probabilistic Foundations of Surveillance Failure: From False Alerts to Structural Bias: Results

-\begin{enumerate} \item \textbf{Finite lifetime is inevitable:} For any fixed threshold $m$ and exponential growth $\gamma > 1$, we have $T^* < \infty$.
-Even if one attempted to maintain reliability by scaling the threshold with data ($m \propto \lambda(t)$), this would require the monitored population to grow as $n_{\text{crit}}(t) \sim \exp(c\gamma^t)$, doubly-exponential growth that far exceeds realistic population dynamics.
-Real surveillance systems use fixed thresholds and monitor approximately fixed populations, making temporal failure inevitable.
-[This mathematical structure parallels the ``double birthday paradox'' analysis of \citet{pollanen2024double}, though arising here in a distinct screening context.]
+Even if one attempts to preserve reliability by scaling the threshold with the data ($m \propto \lambda(t)$), doing so would require the monitored population to grow as $n_{\mathrm{crit}}(t) \sim \exp(C \gamma^{t})$ for some $C>0$---a doubly-exponential rate that far exceeds any realistic population dynamics.

+Because real surveillance systems use fixed thresholds and monitor approximately fixed populations, temporal failure becomes inevitable rather than merely possible.
+This mathematical structure parallels the ``double birthday paradox'' in our earlier work~\cite{pollanen2024}, though it arises here in a distinct screening context.

 \item \textbf{Logarithmic dependence on threshold:} Doubling the threshold $m$ adds only $(\log 2)/\log\gamma$ time units.
 For annual doubling ($\gamma = 2$), this is exactly 1 year.
 Even increasing $m$ tenfold extends lifetime by only $\log_{2}(10) \approx 3.3$ years.